 Millennials have found out that becoming an independent consultant provides them with more flexibility, better revenue, and a better sense of work-life balance.

 Women and younger workers choose self-employment because this allows them to avoid systematic biases that impede their career development in traditional firms.

-However, if you’re still in two minds about taking the final step towards starting a consulting business on your own but you are still have reservations, make sure to check out this article.
+However, if you’re still in two minds about taking the final step towards starting a consulting business on your own but you still have reservations, make sure to check out this article.

 That’s it.
 We hope that the tips above answered your questions on how to become an independent consultant.
 It’s your turn.